algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 Measuring memory bandwidth is easy because the CPU can simply queue up multiple iterations of data-parallel loops like the one above.
 The scheduler gets access to the needed memory locations far in advance and can dispatch read requests in a way that will overlap all memory operations, hiding the latency.

 To measure latency, we need to design an experiment where the CPU can't cheat by knowing the memory location in advance.
-We can do this: generate a random permutation of size $n$ that corresponds a full cycle, and then repeatedly follow the permutation.
+We can do this like this: generate a random permutation of size $n$ that corresponds a full cycle, and then repeatedly follow the permutation.

 ```cpp
 int p[N], q[N];